Leehoang-0405/Jude-Heath-ER-BI-Dashboard/README.md

 * **Metric Development:** Engineered DAX measures for Admission Rate percentages and demographic specific satisfaction benchmarks.

 ## 4. Demonstration of Skills and Capabilities

+**Operational Synchronicity Analysis:**
-**Temporal Demand Profiling:** I identified that ER demand is not random but follows a predictable cycle.
-By mapping 9,216 visits, I isolated Monday as the busiest day and identified four specific peak hours.
-This proves the capability to provide HR with the exact timestamps required for roster optimization.
+I identified that ER demand follows a predictable cycle.
+By mapping 9,216 visits, I isolated Monday as the busiest day.
+This proves the capability to provide HR with the exact timestamps (11:00, 13:00, 19:00, 23:00) required for roster optimization.

-**Clinical Flow Optimization:**
+**Clinical Flow & Resource Mapping:**
-I quantified the pressure on specialist departments by identifying that General Practice and Orthopedics receive 65 percent of all referrals.
-This demonstrates the ability to locate specific systemic bottlenecks that contribute to wait times.
+I quantified systemic bottlenecks by identifying that while 5,400 patients require no intervention, 2,835 patients require specialist redirection.
+I localized the pressure to General Practice (1,840) and Orthopedics (995), demonstrating the ability to identify "exit blocks" in a complex system.

-**Demographic Segmentation:**
+**Demographic Experience Strategy:**
-I isolated the 20 to 39 year old cohort (2,388 patients) as the primary driver of visits.
-By cross referencing this with an average satisfaction score of 4.99, I demonstrated the capability to identify high risk service gaps in the largest customer segment.
+I isolated the 20 to 39 year old cohort (2,388 patients) and cross referenced their 4.99 satisfaction score against ethnic profiles.
+This demonstrates a capability to advocate for "Experience Equity" through data, identifying specific service gaps for 1,951 African American and 1,557 Multiracial patients.

 ## 5. Results & Business Recommendations

-**Finding 1: Staffing Misalignment**
+**Finding 1: Structural Misalignment of Staffing**
-* **Result:** Predictable spikes at 11:00, 13:00, 19:00, and 23:00 are currently underserved.
+* **Result:** Labor allocation is currently out of sync with peak arrival hours on Mondays and Saturdays.
-* **Recommendation:** Align rosters to these peak windows to reduce average wait times from 35.3 minutes to under 30 minutes.
+* **Targeted KPI:** Redesign shift rosters to reduce average wait time from **35.3 minutes to under 30 minutes** (a 15% efficiency gain).

-**Finding 2: Specialist Transition Blocks**
+**Finding 2: Specialist Transition Bottlenecks**
-* **Result:** 2,835 patients require referrals, with the majority directed to General Practice and Orthopedics.
+* **Result:** General Practice and Orthopedics account for 65 percent of transitions, causing bed occupancy delays.
-* **Recommendation:** Establish priority consultation protocols to achieve a 20 percent increase in bed turnover rate.
+* **Targeted KPI:** Establish priority consultation protocols to achieve a **20% increase in bed turnover rate** for the 2,835 patients requiring specialist care.

-**Finding 3: Experience Gaps**
+**Finding 3: Service Gaps in Core Demographics**
-* **Result:** Satisfaction is lowest among the diverse 20 to 39 year old demographic.
+* **Result:** A score of 4.99/10 indicates a communication failure for the primary 20 to 39 year old patient base.
-* **Recommendation:** Implement digital communication platforms for real time wait updates to raise satisfaction scores from 4.99 to a target of 7.0 out of 10.
+* **Targeted KPI:** Implement digital communication platforms to increase the Satisfaction Score to a **minimum of 7.0 out of 10** and achieve a **90% positive feedback rate** on communication clarity.

 ## 6. Next Steps
-* **Predictive Modeling:** Develop a machine learning model to forecast ER arrivals based on historical Monday and Saturday trends to enable proactive staffing.
+* **Predictive Staffing:** Integrate machine learning to forecast arrival surges 24 hours in advance.
-* **Referral Expansion:** Apply the transition protocol developed for Orthopedics to the Physiotherapy and Cardiology departments to further reduce exit blocks.
-* **Limitation:** Current data does not include acuity levels (severity of illness), which should be integrated in future iterations to refine wait time benchmarks.
+* **Communication Audit:** Conduct a qualitative review of the digital text update platform to ensure it meets the needs of the diverse patient base.
+* **Limitation:** The current dataset lacks "Acuity" or "Triage Level" markers: future versions should weigh wait times against medical urgency.

 ## 7. Context and Credits
 * **Client:** St. Jude’s Health System (Operational Excellence Division)
 * **Program:** Academic Data Analytics Project
-* **AI Disclosure:** AI tools were utilized for document structuring and linguistic refinement.
+* **AI Disclosure:** AI tools were utilized for document structuring, KPI elevation, and linguistic refinement.